airalab/learning-center/en/lesson_9_eng.md

 > Complete this lesson and get 200 `air` tokens!

 To complete this lesson you need to call the `Execute()` function of the `Lesson 9` contract.
-Please specify market contract address.
+Please specify the market contract address.